An introduction to the Yin and Yang, Chinese doctors, acupunctures, and herbal remedies.

-What do Taiwanese people think
+What do Taiwanese people think about Chinese medicine?

 Though Taiwanese are more or less torn on what to make of it – most city dwellers tend to go to Western doctors for nearly all of their problems – Chinese medicine is still a huge part of the culture.
 Any complaint you make in Taiwan about your health will be met with several suggestions for dietary changes you should make, herbal remedies you should consume or some advice about not drinking cold drinks.

 This can take some getting used to.
 You may certainly feel bad turning down the offers of help, but you could potentially feel worse if you don’t believe the remedy has helped you at all, or if the homemade herbal remedy makes you sick to your stomach.

 But, hey, anything’s worth a try once.
 Taiwan may be the only place to cheaply get a master trained in a 2,000 year old practice to prick you with the invigorating ZING! of a needle.
 And who knows, you may feel all of your unneeded Qi streaming out through the hole that needle makes.
 And if not, well you can always buy painkillers at 7-11.